 The market for retrofitting has been growing steadily over the past couple of years, although this has not been happening at the same rate and speed globally.
 According to a report from Pike Research, this global market will expand to $151.8 billion by 2020.

 Retrofitting is identified as one of the most cost-effective ways to reduce operational costs.
-Variety of financial instruments are required to support the process of energy efficiency retrofitting which will enable the market to grow.
+A variety of financial instruments are required to support the process of energy efficiency retrofitting which will enable the market to grow.
 Western Europe is identified as the biggest market of retrofits for energy efficiency.
 Asia and the US will increase to $54.6 billion and $35.3 billion respectively by 2020.

-Market Barriers For Building Retrofitting
+Market Barriers To Building Retrofitting

 Market barriers must also be taken into account when addressing the deployment and uptake of retrofitting practices.
-Uncertainty in the market is a key barrier for building retrofitting.
-As is the case, consistency in the support offered as well as guarantees that the support will not be abruptly interrupted would enable stakeholder to have confidence in their investments and support received over time, thus continuously supporting the successful emergence of the market.
+Uncertainty in the market is a key barrier to building retrofitting.
+As is the case, consistency in the support offered as well as guarantees that the support will not be abruptly interrupted would enable stakeholders to have confidence in their investments and support received over time, thus continuously supporting the successful emergence of the market.

-Façade Elements focused for retrofit
+Façade Elements focused on retrofit

 Not all building owners will find it economically viable to renovate their properties.
-To deliver the renovation targets, the Government should not frame regulatory policies to provide standards and encourage energy performance certification, but also to coerce some actions from stakeholders
+To deliver the renovation targets, the Government should not only frame regulatory policies to provide standards and encourage energy performance certification, but also to coerce some actions from stakeholders

-The main stakeholders in retrofitting projects are building owners, the occupants, energy utility companies and other financing bodies, retrofit providers and also Governments.
+The main stakeholders in retrofitting projects are building owners, the occupants, energy utility companies and other financing bodies, retrofit providers and Governments.
 For a business model to work, each of these stakeholders’ interests must be considered, and address all the barriers listed in the previous sections.

-It has also been reported that overall the market for energy efficient building retrofitting is shifting away from onetime retrofits to models where upgrades are continuous and the use of ICT and real-time monitoring enables these projects to be implemented in a smarter way, thus successfully reaching the expected (simulated) cost savings and emission reductions.
+It has also been reported that overall the market for energy-efficient building retrofitting is shifting away from one-time retrofits to models where upgrades are continuous and the use of ICT and real-time monitoring enables these projects to be implemented in a smarter way, thus successfully reaching the expected (simulated) cost savings and emission reductions.

 Façade retrofit thus represents a unique process, significantly different from that of new construction.
 Façade retrofit has a tremendous looming need of some importance.
 It is critical that this retrofit work be carried out efficiently and effectively.
 Yet this remains largely undefined territory.
-Everything from contracting strategies to system designs and meansand- methods considerations involves considerable ambiguity, and sustainability issues are problematic in the extreme.
+Everything from contracting strategies to system designs and means-methods considerations involves considerable ambiguity, and sustainability issues are problematic in the extreme.

-Following are the primary conclusions derived from this exercise:
+The following are the primary conclusions derived from this exercise: